 “The diversity of strategies, actors, and geographies in Project Sage 2.0 is so exciting to see.
 The market is clearly evolving, and the ability for investors with different priorities to deploy capital into these vehicles is getting sharper and sharper.
 Even better are the stories behind the funds, how they are investing, the types of companies and entrepreneurs they are backing,” says WSII Senior Gender Lens Investing Adviser Suzanne Biegel.

-Stay tuned for the full Project Sage 2.0 report, coming this November.
+Stay tuned for the full Project Sage 2.0 report, coming soon.

 Learn more about the last Project Sage report.